 Have you been charged with Assault / DV, DUI or another crime in Mill Creek?
 Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
 Phil cares about his clients’ legal rights.

 There are two courts that serve Mill Creek; a District court and Superior court.
 The Lynnwood Municipal Jail provides jail services for non-felony offenses.
 Felony offenders are taken to the Snohomish County Jail in Everett.

 The City of Mill Creek currently utilizes the South Division of the Snohomish County District court system for misdemeanors, gross misdemeanors, infractions and civil violations occurring within the city.
-If you are arrested by a Mill Creek police officer, Snohomish County Sheriff or Washington State Trooper for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at the South Division Courthouse located in Lynnwood.
+If you are arrested by a Mill Creek police officer, Snohomish County Sheriff or Washington State Trooper for a crime like Assault / DV or Drunk Driving / DUI, it is likely your case will be heard at the South Division Courthouse located in Lynnwood.

 Snohomish County District Court, South Division

 The Superior Court primarily handles felonies; including Mill Creek felony Drunk Driving / DUI or felony Assault cases.